AdaCore/learn/content/courses/ada_2022_whats_new/chapters/user_defined_literals.rst

       Print ("5" + 3);
    end Main;

-Jokes aside, this feature is very useful, for example it allows a "native-looking API" for :ref:`big integers<big_integers>`.
+Jokes aside, this feature is very useful.
+For example it allows a "native-looking API" for :ref:`big integers<big_integers>`.

 References
 ----------